ref2401/cg/README.md

 - Visual Studio Community 2015
 - CMake
 - Git
-- Make sure that cmake, git & devenv commands are available from command line.
+- Make sure that cmake, git & devenv commands are available from the command line.

 Clone the repository as usual and then execute `init.cmd` script.
 The script creates all the required folders, uploads submodules and builds all the dependencies.
 After the script has successfully completed you can open the project in VS2015 ```src/cg.sln```.
 Don't forget to switch configuration to x86.